LLParse/community-catalog/templates/etcd-ha/3/README.md

 # Etcd

-A distributed, highly-available key/value store for storing configuration information.
+A distributed key/value store that provides a reliable way to store data across a cluster of machines

 ### General

-This template attempts to create an N-node Etcd cluster.
+The template deploys an N-node cluster.
 Only 1 node is allowed per host.
-If not enough hosts are available, the largest cluster possible will be built with the resources available.
+If less than N hosts are available, the largest cluster possible will be built with the resources available.
 Adding more hosts at a later date will result in the cluster scaling up to the maximum desired size.

 ### Upgrades

 Starting with `2.3.6-rancher4`, upgrades are fully supported and require no user intervention beyond navigating the UI and selecting the desired version.
-In a standalone deployment, service downtime is inevitable.
-In a 3-node deployment, service downtime may be experienced as quorum is lost for a brief period of time.
-This is a limitation of the template and will be addressed in future versions.
-5+ node upgrades should see no downtime.

 ### Resiliency